HarmonicLabs/plu-ts-docs/docs/intro.md

 Built with ❤️ by [Harmonic Laboratories](https://www.harmoniclabs.tech/)

-This documentation is for `plu-ts` v0.2.0^, if you are using a previous version check for changes in the [changelog](https://github.com/HarmonicLabs/plu-ts/blob/main/CHANGELOG.md).
+This documentation is for `plu-ts` v0.7.0^, if you are using a previous version it is suggested to install the latest verision, feel free to ask for help in the [Harmonic Labs' discord server](https://discord.gg/CGKNcG7ade)

 ## Introduction